End-of-Life Planning and Care

 3. TECHNOLOGICAL INNOVATION

 We believe technology can play a role in improving the “quality of death” for many people.
 Perhaps there is an application for existing technology, like augmented reality, in training caregivers, or perhaps someone can use emerging technology to prevent pressure sores.
-We would love to see this innovation begin in Pittsburgh, but we are open to applications from end-of-life tech innovators anywhere in the U.S.
+We would love to see this innovation begin in Pittsburgh, but we are open to applications from end-of-life tech innovators anywhere in the U.S. (To clarify: the bar here is high.
+We are not funding requests to purchase equipment like VR headsets, iPads, etc. We are looking for game-changing new ideas that could move the entire field of end-of-life care forward.)

 Note: Our focus is “Quality of life at the end of life.”
 We realize “end of life” is broad, but we’ve chosen it intentionally, building upon our mission of preserving and enhancing human life and our vision of eliminating end-of-life suffering.
 “Hospice care” has a specific definition under Medicare, and we want to support more than hospice programs.
 “Palliative care” can apply to conditions that are not necessarily fatal, but we’re concerned with issues that come up in association with death.
 “End of life,” to us, also includes more than just medical care.
 For many people, dying also raises legal, spiritual, and cultural questions that need to be addressed with just as much attention as, for example, pain control.